JuliaHJoo/JuliaHJoo.github.io/content/publication/Seattle Symphony/index.md

 publication: Seattle Symphony # In *Hugo Blox Builder Conference*
 publication_short: ''

-abstract: After graduating from the University of Washington, I joined the Seattle Symphony Chorus as a Soprano from 2018-2020.
+abstract: After graduating from the University of Washington, I joined the Seattle Symphony Chorale as a Soprano from 2018-2020.
 We performed a range of wonderful masterworks with the Seattle Symphony, from Handel's Messiah, Bach Mass in B Minor, and Beethoven's Symphony No. 9.

 summary: After graduating undergrad, I sang Soprano in the Seattle Symphony Chorale, an auditioned choir in the Seattle region.
 We performed all concerts alongside the Seattle Symphony in Benroya Hall.